goauthentik/authentik/website/docs/sources/ldap/index.md

 Sources allow you to connect authentik to an existing user directory.
 They can also be used for social logins, using external providers such as Facebook, Twitter, etc.

-## SAML Source

-This source allows authentik to act as a SAML Service Provider.
-Just like the SAML Provider, it supports signed requests.
-Vendor-specific documentation can be found in the Integrations Section.

 ## LDAP Source

 This source allows you to import users and groups from an LDAP Server.